Struble Trail:

 Named for the late Robert G. Struble, a teacher, conservationist, county commissioner and Brandywine Valley Association executive director, the pretty trail parallels the East Branch of Brandywine Creek for a short distance.
 The trail's flat surface makes a perfect setting for amateur naturalists and a tranquil venue for joggers, bicyclists, inline skaters and cross-country skiers.
 Equestrians are welcome on the undeveloped sections of the trail.

-The trail begins right near the downtown section of the pleasant borough of Downingtown right off Norwood Road.
+Starting at the southern end, the trail begins right near the downtown section of the pleasant borough of Downingtown right off Norwood Road.
+The trail connects to the Lions' Trail.
 Traveling north, the trail cuts through pleasant wooded areas, a pristine setting in this rural section of southeastern Pennsylvania.
 You cross only one road during this journey: Dowlin Forge Road, which doesn't see much traffic.
 Currently, the trail connects to the 2-mile Uwchlan Trail on the right just beyond this road crossing, which links to residential and commercial sections throughout the township.
 Currently the trail ends south of Marsh Creek Park in Dorlan; however, there are loose plans to develop it farther to the north.

 Nice to do a warm-up ride up the paved Struble trail to the end, turn right and climb up to the first bend in Dorlan Mills Rd. where on the left there is an entrance to Marsh Creek.
 There is also some limited parking at this point as well.
 Take the road on the right as the left branch just sort of ends up fizzling out, judging from the deer path we were on.